MoNafea01/BackendAgnosticRAG/README.md

-# mini-rag
+# Backend-Agnostic RAG System - Pluggable Storage & LLM Providers

-This is a minimal implementation of the RAG model for question answering.
+This is an implementation of the RAG model for question answering.

 ## Requirements